tlsnotary/docs-mdbook/src/protocol/2pc/share-conversion.md

 **Using this replay protocol the sender at some point leaks all his secrets because he sends his rng seed and protocol input to the receiver.
-This means that we can only use maliciously-secure share conversion with replay as a sub-protocol if it is acceptable for the outer protocol, that the input to share-conversion becomes public at some later point.**
+This means that we can only use covertly secure share conversion with replay as a sub-protocol if it is acceptable for the outer protocol, that the input to share-conversion becomes public at some later point.**